-In the Greek language, there's a way to speak of a future event in the past tense - so when you hear it you realize the person has total certainty of the outcome.
+In the Greek language there's a way to speak of a future event in the past tense - so when you hear it you realize the person has total certainty of the outcome.

-This is the language used in verse 14.
+This is what we have in verse 14.
 Heaven is anticipating the Lamb's inevitable victory.
 God's kingdom will swallow up the kingdoms of men.
 It's a jungle out there, but Jesus is the King of the jungle!

 "And the twenty-four elders who sat before God on their thrones fell on their faces and worshiped God, saying: "We give You thanks, O Lord God Almighty, the One who is and who was and who is to come, because You have taken Your great power and reigned."
-It's not that Jesus will reign.
-He's reigning now.
-He has the open scroll.
-On the cross, He redeemed the world.
-All that's left is to evict the rebels and repo the planet.